MEN'S ICE HOCKEY FAQS

 - The credit card you used to purchase the tickets if necessary.

 The Ohio State Ticket Office will not release tickets if the name on the ID and credit card does not match the name used to purchase the tickets, or if the photo on the ID does not appear to be the photo of the person retrieving the tickets.
 The original ticket holder may designate another individual to pick up their tickets by contacting us in writing prior to event day.
 Requests must be approved by the Ohio State Ticket Office.

 Please Note: The Ohio State Ticket Office will no longer accept outside will call.
 Outside will call is anything "dropped off" by an individual at the Ohio State Ticket Office windows for another individual to pick up.

 Men's Ice Hockey game day will call locations and availability:

-Will call located in the southeast corner of the Schottenstein Center and is open M-F 8am-5pm and starting 1 hour before face-off on home game days:
+Will call located in the Southeast corner of the Schottenstein Center is open M-F 8am until the end of the 2nd period and opens 90 minutes before face-off on home weekend game days:

-Will call located in the northwest corner of the Schottenstein Center 1 hour prior to face-off remaining open until the 2nd intermission:
+Will call located in the Northwest corner of the Schottenstein Center opens 90 minutes prior to face-off and remains open until the 1st intermission.